 Constant Contact offers unmatched support with live chat, phone calls, email, community support, and a vast library of helpful resources.

 If you’re looking to create an email newsletter, then this is our #1 pick for small business.

-SendinBlue is a complete SMS and email marketing software for freelancers.
-They are one of the fastest growing email marketing tool in Europe.
+Brevo, formerly known as Sendinblue, is a complete SMS and email marketing software for freelancers.
+They are one of the fastest growing email marketing tools in Europe.